Gennaro Gattuso: Palermo

 Later in May 2013, he was heavily linked with the managerial post at Palermo, after the Sicilians were relegated to Serie B. On 3 June 2013, Maurizio Zamparini confirmed he had a verbal agreement with Gattuso, subjected to a contract release with then manager Giuseppe Sannino.
-The appointment was made official later on 19 June, after Gattuso successfully rescinded his contract with Sion.
+The appointment was made official later on 19 June, after Gattuso rescinded his contract with Sion.
 Gattuso named Luigi Riccio as his assistant, with whom he worked at Sion.
 His experience as rosanero head coach was however short-lived, as he was sacked 25 September 2013 after achieving only two wins and a draw in the first six games of the league season.

 During 2013–14 season, he also attended a course for UEFA Pro Licence, after which he passed the exam in September 2014.

 OFI Crete

 On 5 June 2014, Gattuso was appointed manager of Superleague Greece team OFI Crete.
 While managing OFI Crete, in the first few months there were rumours that the players and coaching staff were not getting paid due to the poor financial situation of the club.
-Gattuso lashed out at media saying that it wasn't true that he wanted to leave.
-Throughout the press conference, he controversially threw out curse words and banged on the table.
+Gattuso lashed out at media saying that it was not true that he wanted to leave.
+Throughout the press conference, he threw out curse words and banged on the table.
 On 26 October 2014 Gattuso tended his resignation as head coach of OFI Crete, following a 2–3 home loss to Asteras Tripolis, citing the club's financial difficulties as one of the main reasons behind his decision.
 However, on the very next day he changed his mind after having been persuaded by the club supporters and the board to stay.
 On 30 December 2014, Gattuso officially resigned as OFI Crete manager, due to the club's financial problems.
 In January 2015, he applied for the manager's position at Scottish club Hamilton Academical following the departure of Alex Neil.

 Pisa

 Gattuso was appointed as the manager of the then Lega Pro side Pisa on 20 August 2015.
 On 12 June 2016, he led Pisa to Serie B promotion after beating out Foggia 5–3 on aggregate in the Lega Pro promotion play-off final.
 On 31 July however, he suddenly left Pisa, citing "serious, constant and unacceptable" problems at the club being the reason for his departure.
 One month after leaving the club, he re-joined Pisa as the team's head coach.
-However, in the following season, Pisa finishes in last place with the second best defense, but the worst attack in the league, and Gattuso resigns again, this time definitely.
+However, in the following season, Pisa finished in last place with the second best defense, but the worst attack in the league, and Gattuso resigned again, this time definitely.